Keysearch Review (Keyword Research on a Budget)

 Try Starter Try Pro

 To purchase a Keysearch license, you can choose between a Starter and a Pro plan.
-The Starter plan is quite generous so I would recommend beginning with that and upgrading later if you’re happy with it.
+The Starter plan is quite generous, so I recommend beginning with that and upgrading later if you’re happy.

-Use coupon code KSDISC for a 20% discount.
+Use coupon code BP30 for an exclusive 30% discount.

-Both plans offer the same features, but with the Pro plan, you get more credits to spend.
-Payments are processed via PayPal and you can cancel your subscription at any time by removing the PayPal authorization.
+Both plans offer the same features, but you get more credits to spend with the Pro Plan.
+Payments are processed via PayPal or Card and you can cancel your subscription anytime.

 Keysearch Modules